-When selecting a strategic partner for the future, it is very important the supplier understands the problems and challenges of the buying organization.
+When selecting a strategic partner for the future, the supplier must understand the problems and challenges of the buying organization.
 On strategic deals where a long-term supplier relationship is essential (such as in a complex outsourcing initiative or complex multi-year project), it is typically impossible for the buyer to specify the requirements in detail.
 There will be unknowns and uncertainties.
 As such, the buyer needs to assess whether the supplier understands the desired outcomes (the problem) and not just the tasks the supplier will perform.
-In short, the Award Phase should evaluate the supplier potential for success in a dynamic and complex environment.
+In short, the Award Phase should evaluate the supplier's potential for success in a dynamic and complex environment.